 In each Student Team there is one member who plays the role of Team Captain.
 Their main role is to ensure that The Student Team performs well.
 In the initial version of the eduScrum the role of the Team Captain was described as an eduScrum Master, but it didn’t fully reflect tasks and responsibilities of the role.

-The Team captain is selected at the beginning of the Sprint during the team formation.
-They can be chosen by the teacher or students.
+The Team Captain is selected at the beginning of the Sprint during the team formation.
+They can be chosen by the teacher, students or just randomly.

 What are the main responsibilities of the Team Captain:

 - Making sure that "Flap" (eduScrum board) is updated, available when needed and visible.
 They need to ensure that the progress of the team is transparent.

 - Helping the team to remove impediments, letting the teacher know about them.